“There are no effortless masterpieces.”

 * * *

-Orly David, whose The Film Collective distributes Our Time Machine and 306 Hollywood, will be a guest at the Doc Edge Forum.
+Orly David, whose The Film Collective distributes Our Time Machine and 306 Hollywood, was a guest at the Doc Edge Forum.

 Previous festival appearances for Our Time Machine include